Medication reviews

 When conducting a medication review for a patient with a known or suspected substance misuse issue, it is important to approach the conversation with empathy and without judgment.
 The goal should be to help the patient understand the potential risks and to support them in finding strategies to manage their substance use and their mental health.
 This may include referral to substance misuse support services or consideration of medications specifically used to treat substance misuse where appropriate.

 Remember that these issues are complex and should be handled by professionals with the appropriate training and expertise.
-It’s also important to respect the patient’s privacy and consent when discussing these issues.
+It is also important to respect the patient’s privacy and consent when discussing these issues.

 GMC expectations

-The degree of diligence put in to medication reviews is regulated by The General Medical Council in guidance on medication reviews.
+The degree of diligence put in to medication reviews is regulated by The General Medical Council in Standards on medication reviews.
 [Emphases added by me].
 This is important for patients and carers – so that they know about relevant quality standards.
+All registered medical doctors need to pay particular attention to the word ‘must‘ in GMC standards.
+Why?
+Because it creates a duty of care.

 - patients may be at risk, for example, those who are frail or have multiple illnesses